About The Artists

 The former Head of Art at St. Andrew’s College in Aurora, Ontario, for 34 years, he graduated from McMaster University's Fine Arts program with a Hons.
 B.A. and he holds a BEd. from the University of Toronto.

 Tino developed an affinity for watercolor painting through years of producing successful commercial-related artworks.
-His elaborate and detailed work can be marveled at through the approximately 400 uniform paintings he produced for the Heritage Sports Art collection.
-Those works include all of the NHL’s Original Six teams’ paintings, an iconic painting of NHL legend Wayne Gretzky’s on-ice farewell to fans in his final season as a player, and about 200 of the NFL uniform prints (especially those of the older franchises).
+His elaborate and detailed work can be marveled at through the approximately 500 uniform paintings he produced for the Heritage Sports Art collection.
+Those works include all of the NHL’s Original Six teams’ paintings, an iconic painting of NHL legend Wayne Gretzky’s on-ice farewell to fans in his final season as a player, roughly 2500 of the NFL uniform prints (especially those of the older franchises) and 100+ MLB uniforms.

 His works appear in a wide variety of corporate and private venues and at St. Andrew’s College.